0. Introduction

 3. How to go through this series?

 The only thing worth mentioning here is the interactive illustrations like the one shown below.
-The buttons in orange color with an icon like 🔀 are clickable.
-In the simple example below, clicking the button changes the matrix displayed.
+The icons alongside the visualizations are clickable.
+In the example below, clicking the button changes the matrix displayed.

 Matrix: \( \begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix} \)